Habitat for Humanity/Miracle Workers

 A site for Jeffco Head Start is less than one mile south of Peace.
 This organization provides preschool education, family education, classes in transitions, English as a second language, and employment networking for hundreds in this part of Jefferson County.
 Peace volunteers at Head Start by providing Christmas gifts, maintenance help, and child or parent mentoring.
 To learn more how you could be involved, contact Galen Heffington at 303.921.7816.

-A ministry of conversation that is held at 12:00 noon and 7:00 PM on Tuesdays.
+A ministry of conversation that is held at 12:00 noon on Tuesdays.
 Video of a current event or trending topic is presented followed by discussion around tables of four.
 A great opportunity to invite non-churched friends or family for an hour of interesting discussion and a little “God talk” mixed in.
 Volunteers host or lead discussion.
 Contact: Polly Wegner 303.424.4454

 Reaching our community with Christ through structured missional communities intent on building relationships with neighbors and “doing life together”.
 Families together (or singles) who make disciples who make disciples who make disciples!
 Contact Pastor Larry McGurer 303.902.6370.